 Financial assets at fair value through profit or loss are financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short-term.
 Derivatives are also classified as held for trading unless they are designated as hedges.
-Assets in this category are classified as current assets.
+Assets in this category are classified as current assets or non-current assets.
+Financial assets that are not held primarily for trading purposes are presented as current assets or non-current assets based on the settlement date.